 Learning how to use tools and technology to identify suspicious entities on blockchains helps fight against fraud and money laundering.

 Here are five steps you need to follow to identify and eliminate suspicious transactions when using a blockchain analytics tool.

 Each transaction has a unique transaction identifier, which is assigned when the transaction is started.

-Specify the transaction ID (TXID, TxHash), address, hash or block height in the search bar of the block explorer, and instantly find out their status.
+Specify the transaction ID (TXID, TxHash), address, hash, or block height in the search bar of the block explorer, and instantly find out their status.

 In such cases, transaction and date filtering will help you to understand more about the cryptocurrency address and whether it is reliable or not.

-Data visualization tools can also play a role in illustrating how misappropriated assets are distributed — and show the addresses that may be directly or indirectly connected to criminal activity.
+Data visualization tools can also play a role to illustrate how misappropriated assets are distributed and show the addresses that may be directly or indirectly connected to criminal activity.

-Analytics platforms offer FATF (Financial Action Task Force) Red Flag Indicators which may show a connection with money laundering (ML) and other illegal activities.
-The focus of monitoring potential ML is on the patterns of deposits and withdrawals, as well as on the use of IP and other data to assess risk.
+Analytics platforms offer risk levels using Financial Action Task Force (FATF) Red Flag Indicators.
+These show a connection between the entity, its transactions and any money laundering (ML) and other illegal activities.
+The focus of monitoring for potential ML is on the patterns of deposits and withdrawals, as well as on the use of IP (Internet Protocol) and other data to assess risk.